MattDavis00/countdown.mattdavis.info/README.md

 # clock.mattdavis.info

-#### A very simple and responsive JavaScript clock, featuring both a dark theme and light theme.
+#### A shareable countdown timer to a certain date and time, featuring both a dark theme and light theme.